 - Don’t overexert cats on warmer days, if you must play with him, do so either early morning or in the evening when it has cooled down.

 - Don’t leave a cat in the car.
 It only takes a couple of minutes for the car to seriously overheat.
-If you are driving with your cat in the car, put the air conditioning in and if possible, use a window shield (the type used for babies and small children) on the rear windows.
+If you are driving with your cat in the car, leave the air conditioning on and if possible, use a window shield (the type used for babies and small children) on the rear windows.

 - Rinse out a balloon to remove any powdery residue and then half fill with water.
 Tie a knot in the balloon and freeze overnight.
 The next morning cut the balloon away and place the frozen ball into a large tray, ensure the tray is deep enough so it won’t overflow when the water melts.